 Get a web performance audit

-One day we’ll probably offer this service, but right now we are focused on making the Perfmatters plugin the best it can be!
-For now, we highly recommend Mike Andreasen, a Codeable expert, for web performance audits.
+If you need to go even further, the second thing would be to get a web performance audit.
+This means taking a deep dive into every aspect of your site.
+One day we’ll probably offer this service, but right now, we are focused on making the Perfmatters plugin the best it can be!
+We highly recommend the following contractors/services.

 Mike Andreasen is a skilled Codeable expert with a performance optimization focus.
 He has completed over 1,500 projects.
 We personally vouch for his work as we have the graphs, speed tests, and data from actual clients to back it up!

 Accelera is from the same team behind ShortPixel, an excellent image optimization technology used on over 1 million WordPress sites.
 They offer a WordPress speed optimization assessment.
 Get a performance report on your website, plugins, and database.